jpmhouston/Batch-Clipboard/README.md

 ### About

-Batch Clipboard is a fork of clipboard manager [Maccy](https://maccy.app) and it's aim isn't to have all the capabilities of a full-featured clipboard history manager, but to provide just this single multi-clipboard feature:
+Batch Clipboard is a clipboard utility that isn't intending to have all the capabilities of a full-featured clipboard history manager, but to provide just this single multi-clipboard feature:

 <kbd>CONTROL (^)</kbd> + <kbd>COMMAND (⌘)</kbd> + <kbd>C</kbd> to copy as many items as